johnamdickson/portfolio-project-1/README.md

 ![What You Will Need Section](/assets/README-files/what-you-will-need-section.png)
   - This is the first section on the page and displays a horizontal series of 4 circular images all bordered in the Jet Stream theme colour, defining pictorally the necessary requirements for crocheting.
   - Beneath each image, is a rounded corner div containing paragraphs detailing the 4 requirements with a brief description.
-  - Each paragraph contains a span which applies bold styling to the first sentence so that the requirement stands out against the description.
+  - Each paragraph utilises strong styling to the first sentence so that the requirement stands out against the description.
   - As in the home page, this section has a fixed, blurred image of yarn to unify the styling features between here and the home page.
   <br><br>
  - __The Get Started Page - Getting the Hook Ready Section__